NEW in MovieRecorder 4

 Up to 16 HD Channels on one Mac!

 Ten years after the release of the first version of MovieRecorder, we are bringing another major (r)evolution to ingest solutions with MovieRecorder 4 and MovieRecorder Express 4.

 MovieRecorder 4 is even more flexible now.
-The new sleek user interface brings a lot of clarity, while the support for NDI sources, external audio, and effects and overlay features allow you to use MovieRecorder in more workflows and configurations.
+The new sleek user interface brings a lot of clarity, while the support for NDI sources, external audio with local sources, and effects and overlay features allow you to use MovieRecorder in more workflows and configurations.
 MovieRecorder Express is our “lite” version of our ingest solution, and is the most affordable broadcast video recorder on the Mac.